cocotb/cocotb/documentation/source/library_reference.rst

 Triggers
 --------

-Triggers are used to indicate when the scheduler should resume `coroutine` execution.
-Typically a `coroutine` will **yield** a trigger or a list of triggers.
+Triggers are used to indicate when the scheduler should resume coroutine execution.
+Typically a coroutine will :keyword:`yield` a trigger or a list of triggers.

 Simulation Timing
 ~~~~~~~~~~~~~~~~~